jamesqo/sinister/README.md

 wget -q -O - http://git.io/sinister | xargs -0 -i sh -c '{}' - -u http://url.to/your/script
 ```

-Sinister is written in pure sh so it's completely fine without Bash.
+Sinister is written in pure sh, so it's completely fine without Bash.

 ### How do I control the output location of Sinister?